Warm Winter Duvets

 6, 7 or 9 tog duvets are the best winter duvets for children depending upon their age and the temperature of your home.

 Toddlers and young children, particularly under the age of 5, are less able to regulate their own body temperature making them more prone to overheating.
-At this age you should opt for lower tog duvets such as a 4.5 tog for year round use with a blanket over the top in winter, or a 7 tog duvet especially for those colder months.
-We offer a 7 tog cot bed duvet or 7 tog single duvet.
+At this age you should opt for lower tog duvets such as a 4.5 tog duvet for year round use with a blanket over the top in winter, or a 7 tog duvet especially for those colder months.
 Please note: Duvets are not suitable for children under 12 months.

 Once teenagers, they are more equipped to regulate their body temperature and so may have the same tog duvets as adults in winter, ie either a 10.5 tog or 13.5 tog duvets.